Keith Edelman: Arsenal Football Club

 In 2000, he joined Arsenal Football Club as managing director, bringing his financial and business experience to the club.
 Edelman, was responsible for all commercial and administrative activities at the club.
-In a period of increased commercialization of football he completed the first strategic partnership the Club entered into since its formation, selling a 10 percent stake to Granada Media for £77 million.
+In a period of increased commercialization of football he completed the first strategic partnership the club entered into since its formation, selling a 10 percent stake to Granada Media for £77 million.
 He has overseen the club's re-branding and crest redesign to limit copyright breaches, and was subsequently involved in a sponsorship deal with Nike, valued at £130 million over 10 years.

 He was instrumental in the club's development of its new stadium and Keith Edelman arranged all the funding raising the £380 million of banking facilities.
-He also completed one of the largest football sponsorship deals with Emirates Airlines for over £100 million, including naming rights to the Emirates Stadium.
+He also completed one of the largest football sponsorship deals with the airline Emirates for over £100 million, including naming rights to the Emirates Stadium.
 He opened the stadium in August 2006 both on time and on budget and set up all the operational aspects of the stadium that has made Emirates so successful.
-He signed a controversial sponsorship deal between the club and the Israeli Tourism Ministry, as Arsenal's main sponsor, Emirates Airlines, are the national carrier of Dubai (which does not have diplomatic ties with Israel) and do not fly to Israel.
-The club, however, denied any rift with Emirates Airlines stemming from the agreement.
+He signed a controversial sponsorship deal between the club and the Israeli Tourism Ministry, as Arsenal's main sponsor, Emirates, are the national carrier of Dubai (which does not have diplomatic ties with Israel) and do not fly to Israel.
+The club, however, denied any rift with Emirates stemming from the agreement.
 He oversaw the development of Highbury Square and pre sold over 90% of all units and brought the project in on time and on budget.

-In 2007 Keith became club President of the Arsenal Ladies team, a position previously held by David Dein until he left Arsenal FC in April of that year.
+In 2007 Keith became club president of the Arsenal Ladies team, a position previously held by David Dein until he left Arsenal FC in April of that year.
 Edelman was always pragmatic about the club's future and did not rule out the club eventually going public or the major shareholders eventually deciding to sell their stakes.
 He resigned as a Director at Arsenal Holdings plc on 1 May 2008 and continued until May 2009 as a consultant.